 My unexpected love affair – with my husband

-After thirty years of marriage, Yasmin Alibhai-Brown found a renewed passion
+After 30 years of marriage, Yasmin Alibhai-Brown found a renewed passion during Covid – a connection that continues now

-There have been several such spontaneous moments of tenderness, far more than we have the right to expect after thirty years of marriage
+There have been several such spontaneous moments of tenderness, far more than we have the right to expect after 30 years of marriage

 Develop couple mindfulness

-Think of it as a state of couple mindfulness: the heart quietens, your feelings are purer, more intense towards that one precious other.
-Maybe it’s Covid terror, the very real possibility of death that is creating this surge of love.
-The word “soulmate” – too often used tritely – now reveals its true meaning.
+We talk a lot about mindfulness – time to try couple mindfulness: The heart quietens, your feelings are purer, more intense towards that one precious other.
+The word “soulmate” – too often used tritely – has reveal its true meaning to me.

-My beloved and I carry on working from home but have freed ourselves from oppressive routines and are less consumed by the external world.
-We do miss parties, lunches and dinners out, museums, cinemas and theatres.
-But hey!
-We have the time to defrost the fridge, declutter and sort out the shared office!
-We even find new recipes and cook together!
+This happened because we made an effort to break out of oppressive routines.
+During the pandemic, we missed the parties, lunches and dinners out, museums, cinemas and theatres.
+But even today we can continue to choose only those outings and engagements that really enrich our lives.
+Instead we take time at home for ourselves as a couple.
+We enjoy small domestic tasks.
+We defrost the fridge, declutter and sort out the shared office.
+We find new recipes and cook together!
 The radio and CD player provide the soundtracks to this new, blissful domesticity.

 A blossoming sex life at 60

-When our bodies reach out to each other, it isn’t like the early flames of desire, but is hotter and more sensuous than in the last decade. ( Yes, sex happens when you are over 60 and is often very good.)
+When our bodies reach out to each other, it isn’t like the early flames of desire.
+But it can be hotter and more sensuous than in the last decade.
+(Yes, sex happens when you are over 60 and is often very good.)
 Afternoon intimacies have been one of the many unexpected delights.

-How very sad that in The Mail on Sunday survey, 30 per cent of those interviewed report less sexually intimacy.
-Understandable too.
+It’s not only good for our intimacy.
+It makes our overall lives better.
 Stress can crush joy, love and desire.
 But joy, love and desire also mitigate anxiety and pessimism.

 Becoming a born-again romantic